-Welcome to day four of your Digital Marketing for Beginners Course.
-Yesterday we looked at the importance of research in devising impactful marketing strategies and campaigns.
-Today we're going to turn our attention to how we measure the success of these campaigns.
+Welcome to tutorial four of your Digital Marketing for Beginners Course.
+In the last step, we looked at the importance of research in devising impactful marketing strategies and campaigns.
+Now, we're going to turn our attention to how we measure the success of these campaigns.

-Let’s look at what we’ll be covering today in a little more detail:
+Let’s look at what we’ll be covering in this tutorial in a little more detail:

 1. Introduction